glossary ltemplate

 cross-section for four-sided post

-1891 Wright Introduces Vertical Slats
+1891 Wright Introduces Vertical Spindles

 Source: Frank Lloyd Wright, "The Art and Craft of the Machine," in Catalogue of the Fourteenth Annual Exhibition of the Chicago Architectural Club (Chicago Architectural Club), 1901, no pagination; as cited by Tod M. Volpe, Beth Cathers, Alastair Duncan, Treasures of the American Arts and Crafts Movement, 1890-1920, New York: Harry M. Abrams, 1988, page 49.

 The Arts and Crafts philosophy at the turn of the century remained locked into the handicraft ideal: in order to be "honest," an item had to be handmade.
 Wright never came to terms with the Mission furniture of the Stickleys, Charles Rohlfs, and others.
-It was not incompatible with his interiors, but he felt intellectually superior to it; in its rudimentary construction it was conceptually a remnant of the nineteenth century, whereas his, made by machine, was firmly in the twentieth.
-The British designer C. R. Ashbee, who shared Wright's design esthetic but not his belief in the machine to achieve it, quoted Wright as saying, "My God ... is machinery, and the art of the future will be the expression of the individual artist through the thousand powers of the machine, the machine doing all those things that the individual workman cannot do, and the creative artist is the man that controls all this and understands it."
+It is not incompatible with his interiors, but he felt intellectually superior to it; in its rudimentary construction it is conceptually a remnant of the 19th-century, whereas his, made by machine, is firmly in the 20th.

 Source: From the Ashbee Journals, December 1900 (ms. in Cambridge University Library)as cited by Tod M. Volpe, Beth Cathers, Alastair Duncan, Treasures of the American Arts and Crafts Movement, 1890-1920, New York: Harry M. Abrams, 1988, page 49;as cited by Tod M. Volpe, Beth Cathers, Alastair Duncan, Treasures of the American Arts and Crafts Movement, 1890-1920, New York: Harry M. Abrams, 1988, page 49.

-Wright proved to be correct in his anticipation of the machine's future, but his refusal to acknowledge the impact of the Arts and Crafts Movement on his own evolving furniture style is readily disputed.
+Wright proves to be correct in his anticipation of the machine's future, but his refusal to acknowledge the impact of the Arts and Crafts Movement on his own evolving furniture style is readily disputed.

 With this evidence, Wright's later claim that "No practice by any European architect to this day has influenced mine in the least" is untrue.

-Source: Frank Lloyd Wright, A Testament, New York, 1957, p.205 as cited by Tod M. Volpe, Beth Cathers, Alastair Duncan, Treasures of the American Arts and Crafts Movement, 1890-1920, New York: Harry M. Abrams, 1988, page 49
+Source: Frank Lloyd Wright, A Testament, New York, 1957, p.205 as cited by Tod M. Volpe, Beth Cathers, Alastair Duncan, Treasures of the American Arts and Crafts Movement, 1890-1920, New York: Harry M. Abrams, 1988, page 49.

 1) as integral ornament and